Kat9-123/CatRAT/README.md

 <b>USAGE</b>:

-Edit the directories to Server - Client.txt, Clien - Server.txt & BOTH caches.
+Edit the directories to "Server - Client.txt", "Client - Server.txt" and CACHE.txt in both files.
 Change AES key if you want to.
 Compile both files and launch the client.
 Then launch the server with <i>-h</i>.